arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-25-rage-against-the-arcane.md

 **Joyce**

-In the final Viktor told Jayce 'you can show me this', not 'get this hammer and kill me first, I'll get mad and start conquest, then we should discuss matters more sanely'.
+In the finale Viktor told Jayce 'you can show me this', not 'get this hammer and kill me first, I'll get mad and start conquest, then we should discuss matters more sanely'.
 Joyce's behavior after return makes little sense.
-Minor question: how comes Joyce got out of massacre after Ashi's self-sacrifice?
+Minor question: how come Joyce got out of the massacre after Ashi's self-sacrifice?
-Where Joyce been while everyone was planning for attack/defense?
+Where has Joyce been while everyone was planning for attack/defense?

 **Shimmer**